f3-factory/F3com-data/routing-engine/main.md

 will instantiate the `Home` class at runtime and call the `show()` method thereafter.

-## Event Handlers
+## Events Handlers

 F3 has a couple of routing event listeners that might help you improve the flow and structure of controller classes.
-Say you have a route defined as follows:
+Say you have a route defined as follow:

 ```php
 $f3->route('GET /','Main->home');
 ```

-If the application receives an HTTP request matching the above route, F3 instantiates `Main`, but before executing the `home()` method, the framework looks for a method in this class named `beforeRoute()`.
-In case it's found, F3 runs the code contained in the `beforeRoute()` event handler before transferring control to the `home()` method.
-Once this is accomplished, the framework looks for an `afterRoute()` event handler.
-Like `beforeRoute()`, the method gets executed if it's defined.
+If the application receives an HTTP request matching the above route, F3 first instantiates `Main`, but _before_ executing the `home()` method, the framework looks for a method in this class named `beforeRoute()`.
+If present, F3 runs the code contained in the `beforeRoute()` event handler before transferring control to the method specified in the route, in our example the `home()` method.
+Once the method terminated, the framework then looks for an `afterRoute()` event handler that is called if present.
+The `beforeroute()` and `afterroute()` events handlers are common to a given class.
+It means if you have defined differents routes using differents methods of a same class, e.g. `'GET /login','User->login'` and `'GET /logout','User->logout'`, both routes will share the same `beforeroute()` and `afterroute()` events handlers.

 ## Dynamic Route Handlers